Last Updated on November 29, 2022 by Editor

 At age 100, she was feisty, with an impeccable memory – still living in the woods on her own and chopping her own wood for heat.
 When Daisy was 103, her daughter said enough was enough, and moved her into a nursing home, where she lived another two years.

 Go and watch these interviews.
 If you can’t get there, see the Daisy Turner tapes online.
-They are funny, compelling and full of the power of the human spirit.
-Open Tues – Sat.
-10-5.
+They are funny, compelling, and full of the power of the human spirit.

-The downtown Middlebury waterfall cascades under the Main Street stone bridge.
+Look for the downtown Middlebury waterfall that cascades under the Main Street stone bridge.
 When you’re done, shop the boutiques and galleries along the road.

 SEE: Town Hall Theater